CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/Protocol-Independent-Multicast-PIM.md

 ### IP Multicast Boundaries

 Use multicast boundaries to limit the distribution of multicast traffic by setting boundaries to push multicast to a subset of the network.
-With boundaries in place, the switch drops or accepts incoming IGMP or PIM joins according to the prefix-list.
+With boundaries in place, the switch drops or accepts incoming IGMP or PIM joins according to the prefix list.
 You configure the boundary by applying an IP multicast boundary OIL (outgoing interface list) on an interface.

 To configure the multicast boundary, first create a prefix list, then run the following commands: